11th Annual Symposium on

 Time Title Speaker

-11:00 AM A multi-centre investigation of longitudinal changes in the apparent diffusion coefficient during short-course radiotherapy for patients with rectal cancer Anne Bisgaard
+11:00 AM A multi-centre investigation of longitudinal changes in the apparent diffusion coefficient during short-course radiotherapy for patients with rectal cancer Faisal Mahmood

 11:10 AM MR Multitasking-driven Abdominal Integrated Imaging (MT-AI2) Junzhou Chen